Eisweinjlee/two-links-with-learning-CLF/README.md

 1. `main.m` is a naive PD feedback controller for two-link manipulator

     It is finished.
 It can be improved by adding feedforward term, but I am not going to do this.

-2. `main_two_links.m` is an input-output linearization CLF-based controller for two-link
+2. `main_two_links.m` is an input-output linearization CLF-based controller for two-link manipulator

     It is developing and there are many problems.

 ### On going works and plans: